 Thinking about becoming a WAHM?
 Ever consider a career as a freelance proofreader?
 As a graduate of Proofread Anywhere, the intensive multimedia online proofreading course, here’s what I have to say about the course everyone is talking about.

-About a year ago, I found myself stuck in a HUGE rut feeling drained, burnt out, and just overall empty.
+In 2015, I found myself stuck in a HUGE rut feeling drained, burnt out, and just overall empty.
 I knew I needed something more than the daily grind of motherhood, but I wasn’t sure what it was or where to even look.

 I tried a ton of different side hustles over the last couple years, like consignment sales; selling on craigslist, eBay, and OfferUp; and I even got into painting old furniture.
 I had a lot of fun, but after having to move (yet again) into a small apartment with my family, I just didn’t have the space to keep the inventory up.
 (Have you ever tried to paint a dresser on your small apartment porch?
 Yeah.
 Not fun.)
 I wanted — needed — something different.